isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 ***********  154b932d87179356d249760a1ed290df    178014        51         28        902              0           6864          77420
 ***********  6fd6ed1765f65068ab133ea800d57dab    177186        66         36        900              0         166938         333882
 ```
 all of the above queries had at least one instance when their latency was >= 900ms (recorded in MaxWaitMs column on the above report).
-And by definition, that's the answer to "*what were the slow queries during this time range*?" question.
+Mystery solved - we gave the list to the product engineering team and later determined that this was an insignificant change for our use-case.